Codecademy/docs/content/rust/concepts/strings/strings.md

      let string_literal: &str = "Hello, Rust!";
      ```

 > **Note:** These string types cover various scenarios, from dynamic and mutable strings `String` to static and immutable string slices `&str`.
-The type of string should be chosen depending on specific requirements and characteristics of the data being manipulated.
+The type of string should be chosen depending on the specific requirements and the characteristics of the data being manipulated.

 ## Creating Strings